The Campaign That Changed How Americans Give to Charity

 The annual observance of Giving Tuesday — which raises awareness about charity on the Tuesday after Thanksgiving, and which led to more than $168 million in charitable donations in 2016 — is a recent innovation.
 But, while crowd-funding sites and social networks have created new opportunities to spread the word more quickly, such campaigns carry on a tradition that, in the U.S., dates back about a century.

-Historically, though wealthy people had historically participated in philanthropy of many kinds, average citizens participated in charity primarily through their churches, explains Dwight Burlingame, editor of Philanthropy in America: A Comprehensive Historical Encyclopaedia.
+Historically, though wealthy people had participated in philanthropy of many kinds, average citizens participated in charity primarily through their churches, explains Dwight Burlingame, editor of Philanthropy in America: A Comprehensive Historical Encyclopaedia.
 “That’s how people took care of themselves in the community,” he says.
 At the end of the 18th century and in the early 19th century, in the nation’s early days, that function was particularly pronounced.
 Then, especially between the 1830s and 1850s, voluntary non-profit associations geared towards social and political change, outside the church, formed.

 “Alexis de Tocqueville commented upon these private endeavors as a uniquely American phenomenon during his visit to the U.S. in the 1830s,” says Mark McGarvie, professor of law at William & Mary Law School and author of Law and Religion in American History.
 “Collectively referred to as forming the ‘Benevolent Empire,’ they became the first modern American philanthropies.
 Concerned Americans from across the nation donated time and money to causes dedicated to undoing the secular individualism formed in the founding era.”